C-Loftus/C-Loftus.github.io/content/writings/sight.md

 ---
 title: "Creating Dev Tools for the Blind and Visually Impaired"
 date: 2024-01-07T12:24:53-05:00
-draft: true
+draft: false
-summary: ""
+summary: "Integrating Talon voice with screen readers, LLMs, and more"
 ---

-_All code for this repo can be found at: [https://github.com/C-Loftus/sight-free-talon](https://github.com/C-Loftus/sight-free-talon)_

-Recently I've been developing `sight-free-talon`, a program that allows computer use entirely through voice and audio.
+Recently I've been developing `sight-free-talon`, a program intended to allow non-visual voice interaction.
 To my knowledge, my repo is the only actively maintained, and cross platform solution in the world for this task.
+All code for this project can be found at: [https://github.com/C-Loftus/sight-free-talon](https://github.com/C-Loftus/sight-free-talon)

 Using low vision tools like screen readers alongside voice input is deceptively hard for those who have never used both.

-Sophisticated voice input tools like [https://github.com/david-tejada/rango](https://github.com/david-tejada/rango) or [https://github.com/cursorless-dev/cursorless](https://github.com/cursorless-dev/cursorless) are great but they are totally dependent on visual markers.
-On the other hand, screen readers like NVDA are totally dependent on the keyboard to move focus.
-Additionally, challenges with voice input like misrecognitions are much more tedious to correct non-visually.
+- Sophisticated voice input tools like [https://github.com/david-tejada/rango](https://github.com/david-tejada/rango) or [https://github.com/cursorless-dev/cursorless](https://github.com/cursorless-dev/cursorless) are fantastic for the sighted, but they are very dependent on visual markers.
+- Screen readers like NVDA are dependent on keyboard input to move focus
+- General challenges with voice input like misrecognitions are much more tedious to correct non-visually.

+The more development I have done, the more strongly I feel like general purpose voice control will drastically reduce friction within non-visual computer use, and do more than just help those with RSI.
+It is well position to significantly reduce challenges skimming large amounts of prose/code and improve navigation on complicated interfaces that is otherwise slow and tedious.

-From an outsider's perspective, I feel that the greatest issue with non-visual computer use is the inability to efficiently skim text and the slow rate of navigation on complicated interfaces.
-Yet through voice we can entirely circumvent this.
-By using platform accessibility APIs, I support commands for saying the name of the element and allowing the user to directly click on it.
-So no need to use tab or arrow keys to move the NVDA or system focus.
+- By using platform accessibility APIs, I support commands for saying the name of the element and allowing the user to directly jump to or click on it.
+So no need to repeatedly use tab or arrow keys to move the screen reader / system focus.
+- With language model support from my other project, [https://github.com/C-Loftus/talon-ai-tools](https://github.com/C-Loftus/talon-ai-tools) we can quickly summarize or inquire about the context of a textual selection, describe images or page layouts, and control our computers with natural language through the OpenAI function calling API.
+This could all be done manually, but voice commands drastically reduce the friction within LLM interaction.
+No copy/pasting needed.

 My program is an extension over Talon Voice and a variety of screen readers, with NVDA currently being the best supported.
-Talon is not easy but it is by far the most customizable and robust option for voice controlled computer use.
+Talon is challenging for new users, and the fact is community driven can sometimes make standardization difficult.
+Yet nonetheless, it is by far the most customizable and robust option for voice controlled computer use.
+As Talon's UX continues to improve with better installation and package management, I can envision it becoming a standard tool for use alongside screen readers.

+Regardless of how this progresses, I love HCI projects because they have embodied real world benefits for people.
+There is so much potential for innovation simply by reconsidering our qualitative assumptions and recontextualizing existing technologies.
+It has been a real pleasure interacting with individuals I now consider friends from the NVDA and Orca mailing lists.